-When a promising deal stalls, the root cause is often a misunderstanding that happened right at the start.
-Your sales team heard one thing, your technical experts heard another, and the customer was left feeling like nobody was truly listening.
-These misalignments are costly, leading to wasted resources, lost trust, and deals that fall apart late in the game.
-A sales discovery workshop is designed to prevent this.
-It’s a structured, collaborative session that gets everyone in the same room to align on the real challenges and desired outcomes, turning risky assumptions into a clear, actionable plan that builds a strong foundation for partnership.
+A stalled deal isn't just bad luck; it's a sign of misalignment.
+Your sales team heard one thing, your technical experts heard another, and the customer felt completely unheard.
+These gaps are costly.
+They lead to wasted resources, lost trust, and deals that fall apart right before the finish line.
+A sales discovery workshop is designed to close those gaps.
+It’s a structured, collaborative session that gets everyone in the same room, focused on the same problem.
+You'll replace risky assumptions with a clear, actionable plan and build the foundation for a real partnership.

 Key Takeaways